Skip to the main content.

 • Dilution is spread across a large number of stakeholders, so you typically avoid drastic changes in the percentages of ownership in your cap table.

-Cons of Equity Crowdfunding
+Cons of equity crowdfunding

 • Equity dilution.